Milk-Drinker01/Milk_Instancer01/README.md

   - more spawning methods, perhaps procedural terrain spawning

  Project info:
-  - created on unity 2021.3.1f1 HDRP 12.1.0 (tested as low as HDRP 10)
+  - created on unity 2021.3.1f1 (tested as low as 2020.3)

-if you find this project useful to you in any way, even if for just the wind system and not the GPU instancing, feel free to leave it a star, or subscribe to my youtube. it helps me out alot! https://www.youtube.com/c/MilkDrinker01
+if you find this project useful to you in any way, feel free to leave it a star, or subscribe to my youtube. it helps me out alot! https://www.youtube.com/c/MilkDrinker01

 ![walking](https://user-images.githubusercontent.com/59656122/143317319-14eb5d2f-3adf-45b2-9dfd-b1ea95af971b.gif)